Huge gatherings at Indian Hindu festival as virus rises | ExBulletin

 We continually call on people to behave appropriately in COVID-19.
 But due to the huge crowd, that is hardly possible, said police officer Sanjay Gunjyal.

-Critics of the government have likened the government’s response to the festival to last year’s response when Muslims in India faced growing Islamophobia over accusations. that a first outbreak of infections was linked to a three-day meeting of an Islamic missionary group, the Tablighi Jamaat, in New Delhi.
+Government critics have likened the government’s response to the festival to last year’s response when Indians Muslims face growing Islamophobia over accusations that a first outbreak of infections was linked to a three-day meeting of an Islamic missionary group, the Tablighi Jamaat, in New Delhi.

 Some leaders of the Modis Party and freewheeling India TV stations, which have long favored the government’s Hindu nationalist policies, called Muslims jihadists and super propagators in March 2020, when the seven-day moving average of cases of coronavirus in the country was not even 200 day.
 The blame sparked a wave of violence, corporate boycott and hate speech against Muslims.